Lubbock Lights: The sightings

 Edward J. Ruppelt wrote that the first sighting was reported by three professors from Texas Technological College (now Texas Tech University), located in Lubbock on August 25, 1951, at around 9 pm.
-According to Ruppelt, they were sitting in the backyard of one of the professor's homes when they observed a total of 20-30 lights, as bright as stars but larger in size, flying overhead.
+According to Ruppelt, they were sitting in the backyard of one of the professor's homes when they observed a total of 20–30 lights, as bright as stars but larger in size, flying overhead.
 Ruppelt wrote that the professors immediately ruled out meteors as a possible cause for the sightings, and as they discussed their sighting a second, similar, group of lights flew overhead.

-Ruppelt said the names of three professors were A.G.
-Oberg, chemical engineer; W.L.
-Ducker, a department head and petroleum engineer; and W.I.
-Robinson, a geologist who reported their sighting to the local newspaper, the Lubbock Avalanche-Journal.
+Ruppelt said the names of the three professors were A. G. Oberg, chemical engineer; W. L. Ducker, a department head and petroleum engineer; and W. I. Robinson, a geologist who reported their sighting to the local newspaper, the Lubbock Avalanche-Journal.
 According to UFO author Jerome Clark, three women in Lubbock reported that they had observed "peculiar flashing lights" in the sky on the same night as the professors' sightings, as well as Carl Hemminger, a professor of German at Texas Tech.

 Clark writes that on September 5, 1951, all three men, along with E. Richard Heineman, a mathematics professor, and one other professor from Texas Tech, were sitting in Robinson's front yard when the lights flew overhead.
 According to one of the professors named Grayson Mead, the lights "appeared to be about the size of a dinner plate and they were greenish-blue, slightly fluorescent in color.
 They were smaller than the full moon at the horizon.
 There were about a dozen to fifteen of these lights... they were absolutely circular... it gave all of us... an extremely eerie feeling."
 Mead said that the lights could not have been birds, but he also stated that they "went over so fast... that we wished we could have had a better look."
 Clark wrote that the professors observed one formation of lights flying above a thin cloud at about 2000 ft which he says allowed them to calculate that the lights were traveling at over 600 mph.